 - Improved fault tolerance and higher availability: Cloud elasticity makes it easier for organizations to enjoy fault tolerance and high availability for their infrastructure and applications.
 For example, servers that are on the verge of failing can be automatically cloned before they go down, helping to minimize downtime as much as possible.

 For a more detailed look at the advantages and disadvantages of cloud elasticity, check out our article “The Pros and Cons of Cloud Elasticity.”

 Cloud elasticity is a highly desirable feature to have for your IT infrastructure: it helps you stay operational during peaks in demand, improves your flexibility and availability, and uses a “pay as you go” model that’s friendlier to your IT budget.
 That’s why we’ve made elasticity one of the core features of IronWorker, a hosted solution for background job processing.

-You can use IronWorker for on-demand elastic processing without having to worry about provisioning, managing, or scaling cloud resources yourself.
+You can use IronWorker to increase elasticity in cloud computing and with on-demand elastic processing without having to worry about provisioning, managing, or scaling cloud resources yourself.
 What’s more, IronWorker offers you a variety of flexible deployment options: in the public cloud, on-premises, on a dedicated server, or using a hybrid model that combines the cloud and on-premises.
 The world’s top websites like HotelTonight, Bleacher Report, and Untapped are all well familiar with the need for cloud scalability—which is why they all rely on IronWorker.